-To prevent electrical shock and/or equipment damage, disconnect electrical pow er to the system at the main fuse or circuit breaker until installation is complete.
+To prevent electrical shock and/or equipment damage, disconnect electrical power to the system at the main fuse or circuit breaker until installation is complete.

 Before removing wires from old thermostat's switching subbase, label each wire with the terminal designation it was removed from.
+Some models also include an adaptor plate to cover unpainted surfaces.
+Thermostat wires pass through the adaptor plate center opening.

-- 1. Remove Old Thermostat: A standard heat/cool thermostat consists of three basic parts: - a.
+- Remove Old Thermostat: A standard heat/cool thermostat consists of three basic parts: - a.
 The cover, which may be either a snap-on or hinge type. - b.
-The base, which is removed by loosening all captive screws - c.
+The base, which is removed by loosening all captive screws. - c.
 The switching subbase, which is removed by unscrewing the mounting screws that hold it on the wall or adaptor plate.